Tourism and Events Information for Victoria’s tourism industry

 Interactive regional data map

 Explore the latest domestic data (overnight and daytrip combined) for Victoria’s tourism regions in the map below.
-Data is available to filter by spend, visitors and nights (note: international data is currently not available at the regional level).
+Data is available to filter by spend, visitors and nights.

 Regional boundary definitions